AysegulArpacikk/Hackerrank-Algorithms/README.md

 # Hackerrank-Algorithms

-This repo will include easy, medium and hard Hackerrank and Coderbyte algorithms' solutions.
+This repo will include easy, Medium and hard Hackerrank and Coderbyte algorithms' solutions.